 Privatezilla also comes in a community package that offers from extra features like removal of some pre-installed apps, unpinning the Startmenu tiles, uninstalling OneDrive, disabling telemetry of third-party apps, removal of Windows Defender, and new automation templates.

 The Revert Policies button will set everything to default i.e., settings with which Windows is shipped.
 Lastly, if you make any change using the checkboxes on the left side, use the Apply policies button to confirm.

 Here is the list of status the app offers:

 - Analyze Determines which policies and settings are enabled and configured on your system or not.
 NO system changes are done yet!

 - Apply policies: This will enable all selected policies.

 - Revert policies: This will restore the default Windows 10 policies.

 - Status > Configured: This indicates your privacy is protected.

 - Status > Not Configured: This indicates that the Windows 10 settings are in place.

-Download from GitHub.
+Download it from GitHub.
 Always a good idea to create a system restore point first!